Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

     * Links to the users Google Account, User Account sections and a link to the Checkout (cart icon)
 * Shopping cart
     * When items have been selected they are shown here and can be deleted [see below for more information](#Shopping-Cart)
-* Search bar - with Search and reset buttons - utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
+* Search bar - with Search and reset buttons - Utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
 * Filter buttons
     * On the Recipe page these are used for selecting different types of meals and by country
     * On the Shopping page these are used for selecting the type of food item by category